GuiEstevamCorrea/GuiEstevamCorrea/README.md

     <li><strong>LinkedIn</strong>: <a href="https://www.linkedin.com/in/guiestevamcorrea/">GuiEstevamCorrea</a></li>
   </ul>

-  <br/><p>Feel free to explore my repositories and contributions here on GitHub.
+  <p>Feel free to explore my repositories and contributions here on GitHub.
 I am open to collaboration and would love to hear your feedback or suggestions on my projects.
 Thank you for visiting my profile!</p>
 </body>

 </html>